Tanum, Norway

 Tanum is a parish and district in the municipality of Bærum in Akershus, Norway.
 Its population (2007) is 2,751.

 Location

 Tanum in Bærum is situated on the fertile Tanum plateau which is located approximately 150 meters above sea level.
 The Tanum area has a rich soil, and is the site of a number of farms.
-This areas is also known for its archaeological findings of several large burial mounds dating from the Iron Age to the Viking era.
+This areas is also known for its archaeological findings of several large burial mounds dating from the Iron Age to the Viking Age.

 The name

 The parish is named after the old farm Tanum (Norse Túnheimr), since the first church was built there.
 The first element is tún 'country courtyard', the last element is heimr 'homestead, farm'.